 Let your child help with putting these activities together and adding their own twists.
 This will help force them to create their own entertainment with their individual interests in mind.
 And remember, some kids who say they’re bored may be trying to reach out for more interaction or engagement with you, so stay involved as much as you can.

 Try a few of these ideas and see what your child connects with– you may be able to find a new hobby that they love!

 Helping kids learn can be challenging.
 This article shares some useful tips on how to be more patient with children.

 What if your kid experiences boredom at school?
 Here are some suggestions on what they can do when bored in class.
 And here are more fun things to do with their friends when they feel bored.

-Finally, if you're trying to encourage your child to develop good behavior, check out our roundup of behavior charts for kids.
+If you're trying to encourage your child to develop good behavior, check out our roundup of behavior charts for kids.